 The cantaloupe contains more beta-carotene than alpha-carotene.
 But because it contains both, it also contains both of their derivatives, including lutein in the case of alpha-carotene and beta-cryptoxanthin and zeaxanthin in the case of beta-carotene.
 These carotenoid phytonutrients are joined by the flavonoid luteolin, antioxidant organic acids including ferulic and caffeic acid, and anti-inflammatory cucurbitacins, including cucurbitacin B and cucurbitacin E.

 Health Benefits of Cantaloupe – Metabolic Syndrome

 Another fascinating aspect of cantaloupes is that it has been found to lower the risk of metabolic syndrome.
 In a study involving hundreds of women living and teaching in Tehran, Iran, the lowest risk of metabolic syndrome was found to occur in women who ate the greatest amount of fruit. (“greatest amount” means a minimum of 12 ounces per day – for this particular study) The five fruits that contributed most to total fruit intake were: apples, grapes, cantaloupe, watermelon, and bananas.
 Women who consumed the largest amounts of these fruits were also found to have the healthiest levels of C-reactive protein in their bloodstream.
 C-reactive protein is an indicator used to assess levels of inflammation.
-It’s very possible that the anti-inflammatory phytonutrients in cantaloupe and the other fruits contributed not only to these participants’ healthy levels of CRP but also to their decreased risk of metabolic syndrome.
+It’s very possible that the anti-inflammatory phytonutrients in cantaloupe and other fruits contributed to these participants’ healthy levels of CRP but also to their decreased risk of metabolic syndrome.